Supervisory Comitee:

 jndclifford

-package is single a jar file so it's suggested to deploy it as an "installed
+package is single a jar file so it's suggested to deploy

 optional package".